Sub-femtosecond optical control of entangled states

-with $\theta$ being the electron emission angle with respect to the ejected proton as shown in Fig. \ref{viblevel}b. $N_{\theta<90}$ and $N_{\theta>90}$ are the number of events where the electron and proton are emitted in the same and the opposite hemisphere, respectively.
-A plot of parameter A for events in Fig. \ref{viblevel}c is shown in Fig. \ref{viblevel}d.
-For a KER of 0.35 eV we observe that the electron has a preferential direction with respect to the emitted proton (A is non-zero) for all electron energies.
-Additionally, OBs and EBs show different trends.
+with $\theta$ being the electron emission angle with respect to the ejected proton as shown in the small box in Fig. \ref{fig:h2paths}. $N_{\theta<90}$ and $N_{\theta>90}$ are the numbers of events where the electron and proton are emitted in the same and the opposite hemisphere, respectively.
+A plot of the asymmetry parameter $A$ for the events in Fig. \ref{fig:viblevel}a) is shown in Fig. \ref{fig:viblevel}b).
+In a KER region from \unit[0.4]{eV} to \unit[1]{eV}, we clearly observe that the electron has a preferential direction with respect to the emitted proton ($A$ is non-zero) for all electron energies.
+Additionally, OBs and EBs show different trends!

-The asymmetric electron emission occurs in the region where the contribution of the ground-state dissociation (pathway 1) and the bond softening (pathway 2) overlap (KER from 0.35 to 1.2 eV).
-A more complete treatment is provided in the supplementary material section 3.